-The thicker casing and seriously tacky 42a tread slow down the tyre’s rebound from bumps, keeping the tyre planted to the trail (known as damping).
-The soft, cleated blocks stick to wet rocks pretty well too, and the stiff sidewall also supports the tyre when cornering hard, allowing for softer pressures as a result.
+The thicker casing and seriously tacky 42a tread slow down the tire’s rebound from bumps, keeping the tire planted to the trail (known as damping).
+The soft, cleated blocks stick to wet rocks pretty well too, and the stiff sidewall also supports the tire when cornering hard, allowing for softer pressures as a result.

-The fairly short, spaced-out tread clears mud really effectively for an all-conditions tyre, and purposeful, gappy shoulder lugs bite hard in the loose corners.
-When back-to-back testing against Schwalbe’s Nobby Nic, the extra cornering bite from the Butcher was marked, particularly on a set of greasy, off-camber turns which we repeated three times on each tyre.
+The fairly short, spaced-out tread clears mud really effectively for an all-conditions tire, and purposeful, gappy shoulder lugs bite hard in the loose corners.
+When back-to-back testing against Schwalbe’s Nobby Nic, the extra cornering bite from the Butcher was marked, particularly on a set of greasy, off-camber turns which we repeated three times on each tire.

 100% Brisker gloves